Marvel Cinematic Universe: Documentary series

-Marvel Studios: Legends (2021–present)

-Announced in December 2020, this series examines individual heroes, villains, moments, and objects from the Marvel Cinematic Universe and how they connect, in anticipation of the upcoming stories that will feature them in Phase Four.
-Marvel Studios: Legends premiered on Disney+ on January 8, 2021, with the release of the first two episodes.
-Additional episodes were released ahead of a character and objects' appearances in Disney+ series and films.

-Marvel Studios: Assembled (2021–present)

-Announced in February 2021, each special of the documentary series goes behind the scenes of the making of the MCU films and television series with cast members and additional creatives.
-Marvel Studios: Assembled premiered on Disney+ on March 12, 2021, with the release of the first special, followed by additional specials.

-Voices Rising: The Music of Wakanda Forever (2023)
+Marvel Studios: Legends and Marvel Studios: Assembled are documentary series for Disney+ that premiered on January 8 and March 12, 2021, respectively.
+Legends examines individual characters and features using footage from previous MCU media and how they connect ahead of the stories featuring them throughout the Multiverse Saga, while Assembled features "making of" specials that go behind the scenes of the MCU films and television series with cast members and additional creatives.
+Specials for the latter were released through Marvel Studios's 2024 projects.

-Voices Rising: The Music of Wakanda Forever is a three-part documentary series detailing the creation process of Black Panther: Wakanda Forevers soundtrack.
+Voices Rising: The Music of Wakanda Forever is a three-part documentary series detailing the creation process of the soundtrack for Black Panther: Wakanda Forever (2022).
 It premiered on Disney+ on February 28, 2023.
-The documentary series was originally scheduled to be removed from Disney+ on May 26, 2023, as part of Disney's efforts to reduce content costs, but ultimately was decided to remain on the service at that time.
+The documentary series was originally scheduled to be removed from Disney+ on May 26, 2023, as part of Disney's efforts to reduce content costs, but it was ultimately decided to remain on the service at that time.